This product is freeze dried. All water molecules have been removed.

 3,4.
 Anti-Nicotinic Acetylcholine Receptor α7 (CHRNA7) (extracellular) Antibody, preincubated with the control peptide antigen.

 Expression of nAChRα7 in rat DRGImmunohistochemical staining of rat dorsal root ganglion (DRG) frozen sections using Anti-Nicotinic Acetylcholine Receptor α7 (CHRNA7) (extracellular) Antibody (#ANC-007), (1:200). nAChRα7 (red staining) is expressed in DRG neurons.
 Hoechst 33342 is used as the counterstain (blue).

-Indirect flow cytometry analysis in live intact Jurkat (human T cell leukemia) cell line:___ Cells + goat-anti-rabbit-Cy5.
+Cell surface detection of nAChRα7 in live intact Jurkat (human T cell leukemia) cell line:___ Cells + goat-anti-rabbit-Cy5.

 ___ Cells + Anti-Nicotinic Acetylcholine Receptor α7 (CHRNA7) (extracellular) Antibody (#ANC-007), (1:25) + goat-anti-rabbit-Cy5.The control antigen is not suitable for this application.

 Expression of nAChRα7 in rat PC12 cellsCell surface detection of nAChRα7 in live intact rat PC12 pheochromocytoma cells.
 A. Extracellular staining of cells with Anti-Nicotinic Acetylcholine Receptor α7 (CHRNA7) (extracellular) Antibody (#ANC-007), (1:25), followed by goat anti-rabbit-AlexaFluor-594 secondary antibody (red).
 B. Live view of the cells.
 C. Merge of A and B.

 - Albuquerque, E.X. et al (2009) Physiol.
 Rev. 89, 73.